Rudy Mantel

 Share What You Know

-Share what you know, and include photos if you wish (maximum width 450 pixels).
+Share your story or knowledge and include up to 4 photos if you wish (maximum width 450 pixels).

-Less than 300 words, or if material is copied from another website, we may use what you have submitted, at our discretion, to add to this page.
+Less than 300 words, or if material is copied from another website, we may use what you have submitted, at our discretion, to update this page.